Harmonized System Codes Explained

 Disclaimer: The information in Jet Worldwide online content, including this post, is for general information only.

-Harmonized Codes are used for duty assessment.
+Harmonize Codes are necessary for duty assessment.

 The three elements to determining the duty rate: